survivejs/webpack-book/manuscript/handling_styles/04_linting.md

 # Linting CSS

 As discussed earlier in the *Linting JavaScript* chapter, linting is a technique that allows us to avoid certain categories of mistakes.
-Automation is good as it can save effort.
+Automation is good, as it can save effort.
 In addition to JavaScript, it's possible to lint CSS.

 [stylelint](http://stylelint.io/) is a tool that allows linting.
 It can be used with webpack through [postcss-loader](https://www.npmjs.com/package/postcss-loader).